telefonicaid/iotagent-json/docs/usermanual.md

   "move": 20
 }
 ```
 -   Commands can be defined at the group level as well as the device level.
 When a command is defined at the group level, the command is copied to the device, and further modifications are not reflected at the device level.
 So if a command was defined at the group level and then modified only at the group level, the device command should be modified manually to reflect the same changes.
+In other words, the command at group level could be seen as a *template* that it is *instantiated* each time a new device on that group is created.

 #### Time processing